jpegai/jpegai.github.io/_posts/2020-05-25-submission-instructions.md

 * Target and real bitrates.
 * Mean Square Error (MSE) using the corresponding original image as reference.

-The proponents should use the following <a href="/public/bitrates_mse.csv">CSV template</a> to be included in the ZIP file with the decoder submission.
+The proponents should use the following <a href="/public/bitrates_mse.csv">CSV template</a> to be included in the ZIP file with the decoded images submission.

 ## Decoded images naming convention